Hurricane Florence Is Exposing Major Problems With How We Categorize Storms

 “Just because the wind speeds came down … please do not let your guard down,” Federal Emergency Management Agency (FEMA) Administrator Brock Long said at a press conference Thursday, during which he highlighted dangers like flooding from storm surge.
 “This is a very dangerous storm.
 Storm surge is why many of you have been placed under evacuation and we are asking citizens to please heed a warning.
 Your time is running out.”

-Indeed, Hurricane Florence’s rapid downgrade from a Category 4 to a Category 1 underscores what some say is a public safety issue with the way hurricanes are measured and discussed.
+Indeed, Hurricane Florence’s rapid downgrade from a Category 4 to a Category 1 underscores a potential public safety issue with the way hurricanes are measured and discussed.
 Hurricanes are categorized using what’s called the Saffir-Simpson Hurricane Wind Scale, which takes only a single measurement into account: the speed of a hurricane’s sustained winds.
 A hurricane is considered Category 1 if it has sustained wind speeds of 74 miles per hour (mph) to 95 mph, Category 2 with speeds between 96 mph and 110 mph, and so on.
 But hurricanes like Florence bring dangers beyond high winds, most notably storm surge and flash flooding.

 “Florence is an excellent example of a storm that is a lower category than it was and yet is still extremely dangerous,” said Dr. Bill Lapenta, director of the National Centers for Environmental Prediction at the National Weather Service, in an interview Thursday.
 “It was a Category 4 [Wednesday] and since then it’s a Category 2, which simply means its sustained winds have decreased.
 But when you look at the magnitude of the dangers that have been predicted, that hasn’t changed.”